-The school has developed a culture of self-review The Principal's Nominee, working with the senior leadership team, and support opportunities for achievement is effectively leading changes to assessment and building the capability of teachers to take ownership of their assessment practice to best meet the needs of students.
+The school has a well-developed culture of self-review The Principal's Nominee, working with the senior leadership team, is effectively leading changes to assessment and building the capability of teachers to take ownership of their assessment practice to best meet the needs of students.
+Self-review continues to be, culturally responsive, effective, and embedded to support high levels of student engagement and attainment.
+Thorough analysis and use of data allow the school to respond effectively to identified issues, develop, and monitor progress towards strategic goals, and improve outcomes for students.
+Evidence of the effectiveness of the school's approach is the consistently high levels of student achievement at Levels one to three over past years compared those of comparable schools.

-The school has effective processes to help ensure programme planning and pathways provide authentic learning and assessment opportunities to meet the needs of their students.
+The school has effective processes to ensure programme planning and pathways provide authentic learning and assessment opportunities to meet the needs of their students.
 A broader school curriculum has been developed that provides a wider range of courses, and increased assessment activities based around student ability levels and interests.
 Assessment opportunities and practices are co-constructed by staff and students, including assessment standards.
-Regular staff meetings share best practice, and this gives further ideas to inform assessment approaches.
+Regular staff meetings facilitate the sharing of best practice, generating additional ideas to enhance assessment approaches.